tasket/wyng-backup/README.md

 __off__ is the current default.

-__on__ removes more sessions as space is needed, while trying to retain any/all older sessions whenever available storage space allows.
+__on__ removes more sessions than _min_ as space is needed, while trying to retain any/all older sessions whenever available storage space allows.

+__min__ removes sessions before the 183 day mark, but no thinning-out (64 days) is performed.

 __full__ removes all sessions that are due to expire according to above criteria.

-__min__ removes sessions before the 183 day mark, but no thinning-out (64 days) is performed.
+`--tag`

+This will cause `send` to ask for tag(s) to be input, which will be applied to the new backup session; this currently doesn't work with `-u`.
+Also causes `list` to show tag information with each session.

 ### Tips

-* If the destination volume is not thoroughly trusted, its currently recommended to avoid backing up sensitive data to such a volume -- exercise caution and add encryption where necessary.

-* To reduce the size of incremental backups it may be helpful to remove cache files, if they exist in your volume(s).
+* To reduce the size of incremental backups it may be helpful to remove cache files, if they exist in your source volume(s).
 Typically, the greatest cache space consumption comes from web browsers, so volumes holding paths like /home/user/.cache can impacted by this, depending on the amount and type of browser use associated with the volume.
 Three possible